 Does Paul Wade exist?
 Continue reading

 This is the second part of my exclusive interview with Yahont.
 Click here for part 1.
 Enjoy!

 So I should bother with dumbbell training.

-So you have a set of handles and just screw bolts in them and plates between handle and bolts?
+So you have a set of handles and just screw bolts in them, and put plates between handle and bolts?
+Continue reading

 I’m proud to present you the first part of my exclusive interview with a strongman and my fellow countryman Yahont in my free translation.
 This man is inspirational.
 Now you are able to read his story and to know the principles that lie behind his training.
 And you know what?
 The main principles are the same: consistency, determination, perseverance etc. Are you interested?
 Then read on.
 Continue reading